 Because financing and maintaining a house or apartment can put a real dent in your wallet, it’s a good idea to take advantage of all the help you can get.
 Maximizing the tax breaks that homeowners qualify for is a great starting point.

 To do so, be sure to keep an eye out for Form 1098, as well as the escrow statement.
 Although filling out and filing these documents may take some getting used to, you’ll be a veteran in no time, and it may be well worth the effort.
+You can schedule an appointment with one of our lenders before making your decision to buy a home.

 © Copyright 2018 NerdWallet, Inc. All Rights Reserved